 - Spring guns

 For information about carrying concealed weapons laws in Nevada and how to obtain a license, click here on our carrying concealed weapons laws in Nevada page.
+Also see our article on the Nevada crime of weaponizing a drone.

 It is a gross misdemeanor to possess gun on the property of the Nevada System of Higher Education or any public school, private school, or child-care facility in Nevada.
 Penalties include up to a year in jail and/or a $2,000 fine.4